Carltheo Zeitschel: Desk officer for Jewish Affairs

-In Berlin, Abetz met this Memorandum with Ribbentrop and Hitler, immediately before Hitler's decision to deport Jews from Germany.

 In Tunis

 Zeitschel and Rudolf Rahn arrived almost simultaneously at the Tunis bridgehead on 13 November 1942.
 Rahn was a representative of the Federal Foreign Office of the Afrika Korps from 15 November 1942 to 10 May 1943.
 He left the bridgehead after Rommel's defeat and the Axis surrender in the Tunisian Campaign in May 1943.
 In Tunisia the Einsatzkommando of Walter Rauff began on 24 November 1942.
 On 6 December 1942, Rauff agreed in a meeting with the General Walther Nehring and Rahn, on the use of Jewish forced laborers and instituted a system of labor camps, organized by Theo Saevecke.
 Vichy France, Italy and the leadership of the Afrika Korps, between which the "zbV envoy" had to convey to Rahn, that the demands of the SS men were rejected in his own words, because otherwise it would have affected Tunisia and Italian Jews.

 Paris Embassy

 Until July 1944 Zeitschel was back at the German Embassy in Paris.
 He also worked out a project for the reorganization of the Paris police in the service of the occupier.
 After the dissolution of the Embassy in Paris, he was on 1 August 1944, at the headquarters of the SS Oberabschnitts Spree, whose director was Obergruppenführer August Heissmeyer.